-ERP System Cutovers: Preparation Considerations
+ERP Systems Cutovers: Preparation Considerations

 Cutover planning for any technology implementation, whether it is a clinical equipment deployment, electronic health record (EHR) implementation, or an enterprise resource planning (ERP) system implementation, should begin at the onset of a project.
 Cutover strategy is approached differently based on the scale and scope of a deployment, the number of end users affected, downtime estimates and several other variables.
 One of the most important considerations Impact Advisors has recommended over years of system cutovers is the level and completeness of integration between the primary system(s) involved.